vocdoni/vocdoni-node/api/docs/descriptions/electionCreateHandler.md

-It creates an election on the Vochain.
+Creates an election on the Vochain.

 To use this endpoint, you will need to provide a signed transaction that has been encoded on the client side using the **Vocdoni SDK**.
 This transaction, referred to as txPayload, must include the IPFS CID-formatted hash of the metadata for the election.